Sandankyo Gorge 三段峡

 With crystal-clear waters flowing through lush woodlands, Sandankyo Gorge attracts hikers in the fall and adventurers in the summer who can cool off in the river.
 There are also stunning waterfalls, caves, and alcoves along the valley floor.

-- Sarutobi Passage, a point at which the peaks of the valley walls are mere meters apart
+- Sarutobi, a point at which the peaks of the valley walls are mere meters apart

 - Mt.
 Osorakan, a mountain covered in an untouched grove of beech trees